pinnaculum/galacteek/README.rst

 Contact by email at galacteek@gmx.co.uk

-Donations to the project of any amount are very welcome as time resources are limited and i plan to keep the software fully opensource and free of charge.

-You can make a donation with Monero to this monero address:
+You can make a donation to the project with Monero to this monero address:

 **48oNcgpqwUNWjHeTSSH8BCaJHMR7Bc8ooGY13USYxuMuGwtXfLQ1Qf9f7rJMB9g1PWELee2cNnTWz1rJiZyPigcXRCTkhU3**